fission/fission/environments/dotnet20/builder/README.md

 fission fn list
  ```
  Create Environment with builder (choose a unique which doesn't exist , here we have chosen : dotnetcorewithnuget  )
- also suppose the builder image name is fissionbuilder and hosted on dockerhub as fission/dotnetbuilder
+ also suppose the builder image name is fissiondotnet20-builder and hosted on dockerhub as fission/dotnet20-builder
  ```
-fission environment create --name dotnetcorewithnuget --image fission/dotnet20-env --builder  fission/dotnetbuilder
+fission environment create --name dotnetcorewithnuget --image fission/dotnet20-env  --builder  fission/dotnet20-builder
  ```
  Verify fission-builder and fission-function namespace for new pods (pods name beginning with env name which we have given like dotnetcorewithnuget-xxx-xxx)
  ```